 Rumi is owned by Mr Sedaghat, our Pastoral Support Lead.
 The rationale for having a school therapy dog is to have a dog that children could interact with, but also to offer support in the following areas:

 Cognitive – companionship with a dog stimulates memory, problem-solving and game-playing.

-Social – a dog provides a positive mutual topic for discussion, encourages responsibility, wellbeing and focused interaction with others.
+Social – a dog provides a positive mutual topic for discussion and encourages responsibility, wellbeing and focused interaction with others.

 Emotional – a school dog improves self-esteem, acceptance from others and lifts mood, often provoking laughter and fun.
 Dogs can also teach compassion and respect for other living things as well as relieving anxiety.

-Physical – interaction with a furry friend reduces blood pressure, provides tactile stimulation, assists with pain management, gives motivation to move, walk and stimulates the senses.
+Physical – interaction with a furry friend reduces blood pressure, provides tactile stimulation, assists with pain management, gives motivation to move and walk, and stimulates the senses.